Overview

 - Acquire knowledge and skills in comprehending music through cultural analysis and by writing from a critical cultural perspective.

-- Gain culturally relevant knowledge of music in global context, including methods, theories and procedures relating to the field of cultural musicology.
+- Gain culturally relevant knowledge of music in a global context, including methods, theories and procedures relating to the field of cultural musicology.